1. What is Investment Banking?

 The internship is considered a prerequisite to land a place in bulge bracket investment banks.
 Although relevant finance internships in other financial corporations and firms are appreciated, investment banking internships always work best.

 - To improve your profile to break into large banks, you need to have at least 1-2 finance-related internships.
 If you do not have an internship from a bank or a financial services firm, activities such as student-run investment funds in college can be used to support your profile.
-This is an example of a student’s resume without an internship (link to resume product)

 For MBA graduates: